Objectives and Content

 The course introduces the theory and solution methods for ordinary and partial differential equations.

 Solution methods for scalar and linear systems of differential equations, and stability of nonj-linear systems.
 The course also includes solutions to different partial differential equations by means of Fourier series.

 On completion of the course the student should have the following learning outcomes defined in terms of knowledge and skills, and general competence:

 The student has the ability to:

 - Identify and solve first-order differential equations that are separable, linear or exact.

 - Identify different processes that are described by one or more differential equations.

-- Use methods from linear algebra to solve linear systems and give a quantitative description of the solution curves in the phase plane.
+- Use methods from linear algebra to solve linear systems and give a qualitative description of the solution curves in the phase plane.